Sunshine Fest 2026

 SPIN, 1332 F St NW, Washington, DC

-Come mingle with your fellow FOI friends at this mixer with appetizers and two drink tickets.
-Will feature tables set up with FOI wares, tech providers, and research paper posters.
-Ping pong and other games available, as well.
+Mingle with your fellow FOI friends at this mixer with appetizers and two drink tickets.
+Will feature tables set up with FOI wares and tech providers.
+Ping pong and other games available.
+Sunshine Fest registration required.
+Sponsored by the John S. and James L. Knight Foundation.

 Monday, March 16